MVP Workshop had the honour of taking part at Aeternity Starfleet 3 Malta, November 5/6 2019.

 What are the key costs of doing business?
 Think primarily about your capital expenses for setting everything up or expanding your scope (CAPEX), and operational expenses meaning your day-to-day spend on a monthly level (OPEX).
 This will outline your primary cost structure.

 What are the key ways to generate revenue?
 Answering this question is closely tied to the previously mapped value streams, as well as both incentivizing stakeholders and actually making enough profit at the end of the day for future growth.
 We won’t be going into the details here, but be aware not to rely entirely on best practices that currently exist, since blockchain as a technology does offer ways to disrupt many traditional revenue stream models.
 We will mention some useful tools which you can use to (roughly) estimate your financials:

 The Tech Stack

 This is the point where you would start making decisions when it comes to the implementation path you will take.
 A useful tool for evaluating both business and technical aspects of your solution, especially if the project relies heavily on your tokenomics model, is the Token Modelling Canvas.
 That said, we will stop here since the talk about the product development process from the tech stack perspective deserves it’s own blog post.
 In the meantime, you can check out how we bootstrapped a custom PoS blockchain network.

 [Update: November 18, 2019] This blog has been expanded into a lightweight guide to product development on blockchain.
-You can find the presentation on our SlideShare account and use it as a checklist in your practical work, since most of the narrative you just read through if you’re reading this.
+You can find the presentation on our SlideShare account and use it as a checklist in your practical work.
 Have an awesome day and consider subscribing to our newsletter for more content like this 🙂